365Dad Inc.

 As the first YWCA in the nation, YW Boston helps individuals and organizations change policies, practices, attitudes, and behaviors with the goal of creating more inclusive environments where women, people of color, and especially women of color can succeed.

-The F.Y.R.E.
+Services: The F.Y.R.E.
 Initiative is YW Boston’s leadership and empowerment program for middle school girls in the Greater Boston area.
 The program’s curriculum incorporates social justice education, positive identity development, and civic engagement.
 Each weekly session is designed to promote dialogue and experiential learning to cultivate empathy and increase social-emotional learning.